Musaeeb-Zahir/VISUAL-PROGRAMMING/README.md

 # 🎓University Assignments Repository

 Welcome to my GitHub repository for university tasks and assignments!
 This repository serves as a centralized hub for projects, exercises, and solutions related to my coursework, including **Visual Programming**, **C#**, and other programming subjects.
-It is maintained to showcase my progress and skills throughout the academic journey under the guidance of esteemed instructors like **Tajmeet**.
+It is maintained to showcase my progress and skills throughout the academic journey under the guidance of esteemed instructors Sir **Tajmir Khan**.

 ## Purpose
 The goal of this repository is to: